gopher-net/ipvlan-docker-plugin/README.md

 ipvlan-docker-plugin
 =================

+This repo is for examples of a plugin w/ libnetwork and temporary until we get Ipvlan/Macvlan native driver support in Docker which will be relatively soon.
+This will deprecate in order to focus on much more interesting Gopher networking scenarios like integrations with nerdy network knobs such as [osrg/gobgp](https://github.com/osrg/gobgp/) or different underlay integrations.
+802.1q should be supported by virtue of subinterfaces with macvlan/ipvlan with native drivers.
+While it can be supported here, the effort would be kind of wasted since we will get it native soon so hang tight for trunks.

-ipvlan is a lightweight L2 and L3 network implementation that does not require traditional bridges.
-The purpose of this is to have references for plugging into the docker networking APIs which are now available as part of libnetwork.
-Libnetwork is still under development and is considered as experimental at this point.
+ipvlan is a lightweight L2 and L3 network implementation that does not require traditional bridges and is generally pretty kewl.

 ### Pre-Requisites